Weber-Hsu/AndbotSecuritySensing/README.md

 **All programs are included in this repository.**

-1. **Please copy all of files in the library folder to Arduino/library.
+1. **Please copy all of files in the "lib" folder to Arduino/library.
 (This is critical because it cannot be complie without those libraries.)**
 2. **Main code: Please refer to folder MetalHeadVerROSSensingLED.**

-**Folder "Temporary Version" is debugging Version, and folder "MetalHeadPreviousVersion" contains program that will only turn the LED on.
+**Folder "Temporary Version" and "src" are debugging Version, and folder "MetalHeadPreviousVersion" contains program that will only turn the LED on.
 Please be aware! *Do not* use them.**

 ----------------------------------------------------------